Repairing a broken installation

 Important

-4. If it still has less than 100 MB free space, try to remove any old kernels: apt autoremove (this may remove other unreferenced packages if you have any)
+4. If it still has less than 100 MB free space, try to remove any old kernels.
+This may remove other unreferenced packages if any exist.

 Clean up